-In the development of insulin resistance, which can lead to type 2 diabetes, insulin plays the part of “the boy who cried wolf”.
+In the development of insulin resistance, insulin plays the part of “the boy who cried wolf”.
 When sugar is available, the pancreas releases insulin.
 Insulin tells the rest of the body’s cells “glucose is available and ready for pickup!”.
 BUT, because glucose from a sugar rush is only available for such a short time and in such a high abundance, cells are confused and overwhelmed by the insulin signal.
 If this keeps happening over and over for years, they stop responding to the insulin signal.
 If cells stop responding, they stop absorbing glucose, and stop making energy efficiently.
 Chronically high blood glucose can lead to potentially life-threatening symptoms.

-The most common unfortunate consequence of chronically high blood sugar is peripheral neuropathy .
-Dysregulated blood sugar actually causes physical damage to nerves if not kept in check.
-This is why up to 70% of all diabetic patients develop some degree of neuropathy following diagnosis .
-Peripheral neuropathy entails tingling, numbness, and/ or pain in the peripheral nerves (usually starting in the hands and feet).
-It becomes a more severe problem when people cannot feel burns or sores, which can quickly lead to infection and amputation.
+Dysregulated blood sugar actually causes physical damage to nerves if not kept in check .
+This is why up to 70% of patients with blood sugar regulation issues develop nerve trouble following diagnosis .
+This may look like tingling, numbness, and/or discomfort in the peripheral nerves (usually starting in the hands and feet).
+It becomes a more severe problem when people cannot feel burns or sores, which can quickly lead to more serious injury and amputation.